jikihuang/deeplearning2026/README.md

 Please see the assets/result_examples/ directory for sample outputs.

 ## Notes
-Different GPUs may produce different runtime speed.
+1.Different GPUs may produce different runtime speed.
-Smaller checkpoints may be more stable on local GPUs.
+2.Smaller checkpoints may be more stable on local GPUs.
-For VQA, English questions are recommended for more stable outputs.
+3.For VQA, English questions are recommended for more stable outputs.